RType 1.2

 To run this project, ensure you have the following:

-• CMake: Necessary for building the project from source.
+• CMake: Necessary for building the project from source. (version 3.28 or higher) install here

 • C++ Compiler: We recommend using GCC or Clang for Linux and MacOS, and MSVC for Windows.